Groups To Bring Together Turks and Armenians from Around the World

 (Istanbul, December 8, 2014) – Turkish and Armenian-American organizations are working together to commemorate the centennial of the Armenian Genocide on April 24, 2015 and to encourage Armenians from around the world to attend, DurDe and Project 2015 said today.
 The concerted campaign by Ottoman leaders a century ago resulted in the deaths and exile of the vast majority of their Armenian citizens.

-While Turkish groups have organized memorial events in Istanbul for the past several years, DurDe and Project 2015, a US-based organization, are working to ensure that a large contingent of Armenians come to Turkey for the historic centennial commemoration.
+While Turkish groups have organized memorial events in Istanbul for the past several years, 2019 va disability rates increase a US-based organization, are working to ensure that a large contingent of Armenians come to Turkey for the historic centennial commemoration.

 “We encourage and welcome Armenians from around the globe to assemble with citizens of Turkey in Istanbul to participate in these memorial events,” said Levent Sensever of DurDe.
 “As Turks, we want to express our solidarity with Armenians as we pay our respects to the victims and survivors of this terrible crime, and press our government to recognize the genocide.”

 The events in Istanbul will include a public assembly in Taksim on the evening of April 24.
 It will also include a memorial service at Şișli Armenian Apostolic Cemetery (Șișli Ermeni Gregoryen Mezarliği), where Sevag Şahin Balikçi is buried; Balikçi was an Armenian soldier serving in the Turkish military and murdered by a Turkish soldier on April 24, 2011.
 Information about the planned events can be found at www.armenianproject2015.org.